3.2. mango_wlan Kernel Module

 driver_git_version

-A read-only parameter that displays the git commit hash of the driver source code.
+A read-only parameter that displays the git revision identifier of the driver source code, if available.

 r5_0_build